Supeeeeeeer/Small-virus/README.md

-#small virus for low-processor computersBe!
+small virus for low-processor computers!